NCIS: Sydney: Production

 On 16 February 2022, it was reported that a spin-off set in Sydney, Australia, was in the works.
 NCIS: Los Angeles producer Shane Brennan was attached to the project.
 The series was created by Morgan O'Neill.
-It was executive produced by O'Neill, Sara Richardson and Sue Seeary and produced by Michele Bennett.
+It is executive produced by O'Neill, Sara Richardson and Sue Seeary and produced by Michele Bennett.
 It began filming in May 2023.

 On 20 March 2024, NCIS: Sydney was renewed for a second season, which premiered on 7 February 2025.
-Two special episodes filmed in Darwin and surrounding areas for season 2.
+Two special episodes were filmed in Darwin and surrounding areas for season 2.

-The series was renewed for a third season on 21 February 2025.
+The series was renewed for a third season on 21 February 2025 and later premiered on 14 October 2025.
+After a mid-season hiatus, season 3 would continue on 17 February 2026 in Australia and 3 March 2026 in the U.S.

 Broadcast

+Australian broadcast

+NCIS: Sydney premiered 10 November 2023 on Paramount+ in Australia.
+On 13 November, it was announced that the first season would receive a delayed free-to-air broadcast on Network 10 in 2024; the first episode aired 27 November as a "special preview" to promote Paramount+, followed by a full run beginning on 14 May 2024.

 International broadcast

-The series is distributed outside Australia by Paramount Global Content Distribution and is available for streaming on Paramount+ in New Zealand, the United States, the UK, South Korea, Canada, Italy, France, Germany, Switzerland, Austria and Japan.
+The series is distributed outside Australia by Paramount Global Content Distribution and is available for streaming on Paramount+ in New Zealand, the United States, the UK, Ireland, South Korea, Canada, Italy, France, Germany, Switzerland, Austria and Japan.

-In the United States, it became the first Australian series to air in U.S. primetime when it began airing on the franchise's parent network CBS on 14 November 2023, marketed as a "CBS Original series", in a Tuesday timeslot of the original series as part of 2023 Hollywood labor disputes replacement programming, after it was initially only intended for airing on Paramount+ in Australia and only tentatively internationally.
-It was renewed for a second season on CBS in March 2024.
-CBS executive Amy Reisenbach said at the time of its viewership success that "the fact that it launched with very little original programming surrounding it and did so well, it has earned a spot back on the schedule at some point for sure."
-It was announced in May 2024 that the show would return to the CBS primetime schedule in a Friday timeslot as part of a midseason schedule change resulting from the end of Blue Bloods, where it premiered on 7 February 2025.
-The third season premiered on CBS in a Tuesday timeslot on 14 October 2025, following its renewal in February 2025.
-All seasons have also been made available on Paramount+ in the United States in connection with its airing on CBS.

-In Canada, the series premiered on Global and was simulcast alongside the CBS broadcast, also premiering on 14 November 2023.

-Reception
+After initially being slated to be a Paramount+ exclusive in the United States, the franchise's parent network CBS announced in September 2023 that NCIS: Sydney would premiere on 14 November 2023 as replacement programming due to the WGA and SAG–AFTRA strikes (which had disrupted all American television and film production).
+It would initially air in the Tuesday night timeslot normally occupied by NCIS, as its next season was delayed to early-2024.
+The series became the first Australian television series to air in U.S. prime time.
+In Canada, the series was similarly picked up by Global, airing in simulcast with the CBS airing.

+Until its main scripted lineup returned, NCIS: Sydney was briefly the highest-rated program on CBS's lineup.
+In March 2024, it was confirmed that season 2 would also air on CBS; network executive Amy Reisenbach noted that the series performed well in viewership, even with the limited amount of original programming surrounding it on its schedule due to the strikes.
+Season 2 premiered on 7 February 2025 in a Friday night timeslot, replacing Blue Bloods following its series finale.
+Season 3 premiered on CBS on 14 October 2025, with the series returning to Tuesday nights alongside NCIS and NCIS: Origins.

 Ratings

-As replacement programming on CBS in the U.S. during the 2023 Hollywood labor disputes, the series had the highest rated premiere viewership for a broadcast show premiering in fall 2023 and was the top most watched new series on broadcast television as of January 2024.
-In Australia it was the most watched local program since the launch of Paramount Plus in the country.

 Australian ratings

-Season 1

 These are the Australian ratings for episodes airing on Network 10.